lf-edge/eve/README.md

 sudo dd if=dist/amd64/installer.raw of=/dev/sdXXX
 ```

-Alternatively the image can be written with tools like balenaEtcher: https://www.balena.io/etcher/
+Alternatively the image can be written with tools like [balenaEtcher](https://www.balena.io/etcher/)

 Now plug the USB Disk on your UP Squared Board and the installer should now replace the existing OS on the UP Squared board with EVE.